-The analysis to assess the per unit energy consumption of water-cooled air conditioners began with a review of the existing market as well as the review of historical shipments data provided by the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) and discussed in chapter 8 of the TSD.
+The analysis to assess the per unit energy savings of water-cooled air conditioners began with a review of the existing market as well as the review of historical shipments data provided by the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) and discussed in chapter 8 of the technical support document (TSD).
 The review suggested that most water-cooled air conditioner units on the market are designed for installation inside commercial buildings (as opposed to on building rooftops).
 The shipments data suggested that, in recent years, shipments were dominated by larger equipment (greater than 240,000 Btu/h capacity), with a trend toward relatively few shipments of smaller capacity units.
 For that reason, the U.S. Department of Energy (DOE) analysis of energy savings focused on typical applications for equipment in the 240,000 Btu/h or greater class.
 Manufacturer literature suggested that a common application is floor-by-floor cooling in a multi-story building.

-1 commercial office building developed as part of DOE's commercial reference building models.^a In this building model, referred to as a "medium office," each floor is served by a separate packaged air conditioning unit.
-The hourly data used for this analysis was previously developed from simulations using this model and the DOE EnergyPlus building simulation software, and reflected building simulations in 15 climate locations in the United States.^b Each climate location used is representative of a climate in 1 of 15 climate regions that have been developed in DOE's Building Energy Codes Program and subsequently used in the development of the commercial reference building models.^{2,3} Characteristics of the DOE reference medium office building model used in this analysis are provided in Appendix 4A.
+To estimate the energy use of water-cooled air conditioners in this application, DOE used annual hourly simulation data developed from computer simulations of a prototypical, medium sized, commercial office building.
+The prototype building model was a three-story, $53,600 \text{ ft}^2$ commercial office building developed as part of DOE's commercial reference building models.a In this building model, referred to as a "medium office," each floor is served by a separate packaged air conditioning unit.
+The hourly data used for this analysis was previously developed from simulations using this model and the DOE EnergyPlus building simulation software, and reflected building simulations in 15 climate locations in the United States.b Each climate location used is representative of a climate in 1 of 15 climate regions that have been developed in DOE's Building Energy Codes Program and subsequently used in the development of the commercial reference building models.
+Characteristics of the DOE reference medium office building model used in this analysis are provided in appendix 4A.